 The easiest ways to keep your Birkenstocks looking nice is to ensure you don't get dirt in the footbed, which can cause discoloration.
 Use a damp cloth to wipe them out every few weeks.
 If you're in muddy or grassy areas, be sure to clean off your Birkenstocks as soon as you get home.
 If you do this before you go to bed, they should be dry by morning.

 2. Use a DIY cleaning method to scrub out stains

 Luckily, it's pretty easy to clean your Birkenstocks at home using a simple paste of baking soda or Borax and water.
 You probably have baking soda sitting at home already, or you can find Borax in the cleaning aisle of your grocery store.

 Combine either powder with a small amount of water, just enough to form a paste.
 Rub a quarter of the paste into the footbed of one shoe (don't be grossed out if it turns brown).
 After using your hands to spread the paste, use an old toothbrush to really up the cleaning power.
 Gently scrub the paste into the footbed using circular motions.
 Rinse the paste with water then repeat on the other shoe.
 Apply the rest of the paste to your shoes then leave it to sit overnight.
 The next morning, rinse your shoes once more.
 Once they dry, your Birkenstocks will be noticeably cleaner.
-You can see a before and after photo on this blog.

 3. Never dry them in direct sunlight

 According to the Birkenstock care page on the company's website, heat is the enemy of your shoes.
 Direct heat can cause cracks and may make your Birkenstocks deteriorate faster.
 After cleaning them, be sure to dry them in a cool place away from windows and doors.